hanakai-rb/release-machine/README.md

 ## How to release a gem

+Prerequisites:

-You should be an [authorized releaser](releasers.yml) for the gem and your git should be signing commits using [the key you've provided here](releasers/).
-Then:
+- You are an [authorized releaser](releasers.yml) for the gem.
+- Your git is signing commits using your key [configured here](releasers/).

+To release a gem:

 1. Prepare `lib/[gem_name]/version.rb` and `CHANGELOG.md` for the new version.
 2. Create a signed tag for the version: `get tag -s vX.Y.Z`